bsherin/tactic/docs/Tile-Commands.rst

         Adds the given html to the log (formerly called the console).

-        If ``force_open`` is True then the Log will be opened if it was closed.
+        :param bool force_open: If True then the Log will be opened if it was closed.

-        If ``is_error`` is True then the new panel that is created in the Log will be an error panel.
+        :param bool is_error: If True then the new panel that is created in the Log will be an error panel.
 This means it will have a red header.
 It also means that, if the user resets the log, then the panel will be deleted.

-        The optional ``summary`` parameter is a line of text to be displayed when the log item is shrunk.
+        :param str summary: If provided a line of text to be displayed when the log item is shrunk.

         Synonyms: ``dm``, ``display_message``